 So you just got a guinea pig and you want to know what the essentials are.
 There are a whole range of things that you are going to need to get a hold of if you want to own a guinea pig.
 These can go from simply owning a guinea pig cage all the way to making sure you have a suitable chew toy for your little guy.
 I have created this beginner guinea pig checklist for people who have just bought a guinea pig and are still unsure of what else they might need.
 Let me tell ya though, it doesn’t stop with just the guinea pig.

-In this list, I have included the price, the reason you need it and a link to the best option currently out on the market.
+In this list, I have included the price, the reason you need it, and a link to the best option currently out on the market.
 At the bottom of the list, I have created a running total of how much you can expect to pay when it comes to owning a guinea pig.
 Prices do fluctuate from month to month but things should be roughly accurate.

 So here we go, here is the ultimate beginner guinea pig checklist:

-This one goes without saying but getting the right sized guinea pig home can be harder than you think.
+This one goes without saying but getting the right-sized guinea pig home can be harder than you think.
 Believe it or not, most of the guinea pig ‘homes’ that are rated for one guinea pig are simply too small.
 The best options are usually classified as ‘guinea pig cages for two.’
 While they are great for two guinea pigs, they are also the smallest I would go for in regards to a cage for one guinea pig.

 You want to make sure you get a guinea pig home that is going to last and be easy to clean all the while providing enough space for your little guy to roam around in.
 Also, as time goes on your guinea pig will accumulate little extra things like a drip feeder or chew toy.

 Environmentally speaking, the fleece bedding is a much better option.
-As far as money saving in the long run goes, this is a much better option as well simply due to their reusability.
+As far as money-saving in the long run goes, this is a much better option as well simply due to their reusability.

 A balanced diet is essential, just make sure you switch things up here and there.

 Believe it or not, guinea pig’s teeth, unlike humans, constantly grow.
 As a result, they need something that will wear their teeth down, and in a healthy way.
-What do I mean by healthy way?
-You want them to chew on something that is not made entirely out plastic or out of any plastic for that matter!
+What do I mean by the healthy way?
+You want them to chew on something that is not made entirely out of plastic or out of any plastic for that matter!

 As I always say, try and replicate your guinea pig’s natural environment as much as possible.

 Believe it or not, one of the more common deficiencies that guinea pigs face is the lack of vitamin C in their diet!
-You need to find some way to keep this essential vitamin within their daily/weekly food intake.
+You need to find some way to keep this essential vitamin within your daily/weekly food intake.
 There are plenty of options out there in terms of vitamin C supplements.
 I have found that tablets aren’t the easiest to encourage your guinea pig to eat.
 A subtle mist tends to work much better.
 This spray means you can easily ensure that your guinea pig is eating the vitamin C you are actually giving it.

 I recommend getting hold of the mist before you actually need it and spraying your guinea pig’s food occasionally.
 If you want to know a bit more about guinea pigs and vitamin C check out this article here.